Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

 \subsection{Cohort selection}

-The cohort reported in~\cite{nguyen_predicting_2021} consisted of 82 PD participants with rs-fMRI and MDS-UPDRS scores obtained during the same visit.
+The cohort reported in~\cite{nguyen_predicting_2021} was composed of {the largest set of PPMI available at the time, and consisted in} 82 PD participants with rs-fMRI and MDS-UPDRS scores obtained during the same visit.
 MDS-UPDRS Part III (motor examination) was conducted when patients were under the effect of PD medication.
 Of these 82 participants, 53 participants also had MDS-UPDRS scores available at Year 1 after imaging, 45 at Year 2, and 33 at Year 4.